 History at the University of Strathclyde has a long tradition of the highest quality research in its field.
+Our historians focus on:

-- history of science, technology & medicine
+- History of science, technology and medicine

-- oral history
+- Oral history

 Two of these themes are supported by leading centres.
 The Centre for the Social History of Health and Healthcare, run jointly with Glasgow Caledonian University, is supported by the Wellcome Trust and celebrated its tenth anniversary in 2014-2015.
 The Scottish Oral History Centre celebrates 25 years of excellence in oral history scholarship in 2020.

 Scotland & the world

 We address topics ranging from religious and political past to cultural and economic history.
 Our historians are keen to help Scotland shape its future by understanding its past.

 Historians at Strathclyde research and teach various aspects of European and International History.